-Sally’s ‘Top Ten Tips’ for involving patients, carers and public in your work
+Sally’s ‘Top Tips’ for involving patients, carers and public in your work

 Start as you mean to go on: open and respectful communication from the start creates a participative environment and purpose.
 In meetings insist on full introductions, name badges (avoid the use of professional titles) and opening exercises if people are meeting for the first time.
-Be very clear about what you want the involvement for; for example feedback and consultation are quite different from ideas and plans generated by partnerships and may require different management.
+Be very clear about the purpose of public involvement; for example feedback and consultation are quite different from ideas and plans generated together by partnerships.

 Understand each others’ motivation and interests early on: spend some time finding out why and what people want from the involvement, from all perspectives.
 This will need to be an explicit exercise, consider what ‘gains’ there are for those involved, but also what is at stake, what could be lost, or go wrong?
-Consider developing a specification or role description for the involved people.
+Consider developing a specification or role description for involved public.

 Get a budget: you cannot involve people and not expect to pay their expenses, carer costs and payment for their time.
 Make provision for these costs, it can be a complex area, especially when people are benefits, but there are websites that give advice www.invo.org.uk